codatio/codat-docs/docs/expenses/config-and-categorize.md

 ## Create configuration

-Use our [Set company configuration](/sync-for-expenses-api#/operations/set-company-configuration) to set up how your customers' expenses will be pushed.
+Use our [Set company configuration](/sync-for-expenses-api#/operations/set-company-configuration) to set up how your customers' transactions will be pushed.
 You can check the configuration anytime to confirm or display the company's configuration using the [Get company configuration](/sync-for-expenses-api#/operations/get-company-configuration) endpoint.

 ```http title="Company Config"
 POST https://api.codat.io/companies/{companyId}/sync/expenses/config